This tutorial covers:

 header and will return an IAM policy statement if the token has adequate permissions.
 If the token is not authorized to call the REST API, the Lambda handler will return an error response.

-First, create a lambda/authorizer
+Create a lambda/authorizer

 directory at the root of the CDK project.
 Inside the authorizer

-directory add a package.json
+directory add an a package.json

 file for defining the dependencies.
 In the package.json

-define the name of the project and add a few dependencies that will be used by the Lambda handler.
+define the name of the project and add a few dependencies that will be used by the Lambda handler:

 {